ruben2020/codequery4vscode/README.md

 The CodeQuery database can be rebuilt by the extension using either a Bash script in `{project_base_path}/.vscode/codequery/rebuild.sh` or a Windows batch file in `{project_base_path}/.vscode/codequery/rebuild.bat`.

-The Bash script or Windows batch file can be called manually or through the codequery4vscode Visual Studio Code Extension.
+The Bash script or Windows batch file can be called manually or through the codequery4vscode Visual Studio Code extension.
 It's meant to be executed when the current working directory is `[project_base_path]`

 Let me provide an example here on how to prepare the source code of CodeQuery itself.